smith-nekrald/car-credit-loans/README.md

 The goal is to understand the client behavior and repayment policies based on their internal features.
 Although credit scoring is working, clients behave differently.
 The natural question is then how to use this variability in client behavior to make the bank better?
-Note that financial atmosphere and economic ecology are very risky in Belarus, which adds additional challenges to the problem.
+Note that financial atmosphere and economic ecology were very risky in Belarus, which adds additional challenges to the problem.